-Abnormal: Protein in the urine may mean that kidney damage, an infection, cancer, high blood pressure, diabetes, systemic lupus erythematosus (SLE), or glomerulonephritis is present.
+Abnormal: Protein in the urine may mean that kidney damage (such as caused by high blood pressure or diabetes), an infection, cancer, systemic lupus erythematosus (SLE), or glomerulonephritis is present.

 Protein in the urine may also mean that heart failure, leukemia, poison (lead or mercury poisoning), or pre-eclampsia (if you are pregnant) is present.

 Normal: 60–830 micromoles per litre (mcmol/L) or 1–15 milligrams per decilitre (mg/dL) in a 24-hour sample.footnote 1

 A one-time urine collection, if normal, will be negative for glucose.footnote 1

 Abnormal:Intravenous (IV) fluids can cause glucose to be in the urine.
 Too much glucose in the urine may be caused by uncontrolled diabetes, an adrenal gland problem, liver damage, brain injury, certain types of poisoning, and some types of kidney diseases.
 Healthy pregnant women can have glucose in their urine, which is normal during pregnancy.